lochstar/nativescript-cast/README.md

 });
 ```

+#### ⚠️ Note: Xcode 10 & iOS 12+ ⚠️

+If developing using Xcode 10 and targeting iOS devices running iOS 12 or higher, the "Access WiFi Information" capability is required in order to discover and connect to Cast devices.

+See [iOS sender setup](https://developers.google.com/cast/docs/ios_sender/) for more info.

+---

-Place the `CastButton` in to your view.
+### Place `CastButton` in to your view.

 #### NativeScript